-Office buildings are now excellent commercial properties to own, with plans throughout the country for new construction.
+Office buildings are excellent commercial properties to own.
 In certain areas, however, there are still a number of vacancies reported.
-Most of this available space is in the newer properties.
-One of the most important jobs of a leasing agent for a building with this available space is to analyze other buildings to see if any tenant could be induced to move.
+One of the most important jobs of a leasing agent for a building with available space is to analyze other buildings to see if any tenant could be induced to move expansion in the next few years, which will make it necessary to rent space in the old location at then-current rentals, raising the average rental per square foot for the tenant's entire space, in a less than adequate location.

-In this economy, newer buildings may fill up at the expense of older buildings.
+Newer buildings may fill up at the expense of older buildings.
 Since new buildings cost more to build than the older ones, rents may be higher.
 The actual dollars-per-square-foot costs must be compared, along with other benefits that the tenant may receive, before a final decision is made by the tenant on staying or moving.
-Here are some of the items for comparison:
+Here are some of the items for comparison;

-- 1. What is the time factor for employees at the old location?
+- What is the time factor for employees at the old location?
 In a business' expansion at the old location, they may have expanded to different floors or to different buildings as more space was needed.
-There may be a big loss in employee time due to the inconvenient layout. - 2.
-In a similar idea, the tenant may be planning
+There may be a big loss in employee time due to the inconvenient layout. - In a similar idea, the tenant may be planning an

-- an expansion in the next few years, which will make it necessary to rent space in the old location at then-current rentals, raising the average rental per square foot for the tenant's entire space, in a less than adequate location. - 3.
-Don't assume that the new space rentals are not competitive.
-Cost-of-living clauses in the tenant's existing lease may have escalated the rent level up to the costs in the newer, more modern building. - 4.
-The newer building represents more efficient design, better and newer lighting, modern in every way.
-The intangible improvements in employee morale and efficiency might overcome any slight difference in dollar-costs per month. - 5.
-Finally, a change in location to a more, prestigious building in a better part of the community can contribute to the reputation of the tenant-and ultimately to the profitability of the business.
+- Don't assume that the new space rentals are not competitive.
+Cost-of-living clauses in the tenant's existing lease may have escalated the rent level up to the costs in the newer, more modern building. - The newer building represents more efficient design, better and newer lighting, modern in every way.
+The intangible improvements in employee morale and efficiency might overcome any slight difference in dollar-costs per month. - Finally, a change in location to a more, prestigious building in a better part of the community can contribute to the reputation of the tenant-and ultimately to the profitability of the business.